wahrwolf/ba-thesis/chapters/300-method.md

 ## Model
 I used an Encode-Decoder Recurrent Neuronal Network with "Long Short-Term Memory" \shortcite{zaremba:14} gates, with a dropout probability of 0.3, two layers, and 1000 hidden states.
 On the source and target side, I used 500-word embeddings \cite{bahdanau:14}.
-For the attention \cite{vaswani:17} behavior I used the "general" \cite{luong:15} attention type and the "softmax" \cite{liu:16} function for the attention and the generator.
+For the attention behavior \cite{vaswani:17} I used the "general" attention type \cite{luong:15} and the "softmax"  function for the attention and the generator \cite{liu:16}.

 ## Hyper Parameter
 For the optimizer, I run multiple configurations.